 Thank you for your interest in Mason Street.
-We’re a new online journal that publishes fiction, nonfiction, poetry, spoken word poetry videos and submissions of artwork and photography.
-We’ll showcase both known and excellent emerging authors in our feature sections.
+We’re a new online journal that publishes fiction, nonfiction, poetry of less than a page, spoken word videos, artwork and photography.
+We’ll showcase both known and excellent emerging authors in our featured sections.

-As a community-oriented space we’ll also do our best to include lots of neat additional writing and art on our library Community Room blog page, including youth authors (ages 12-17.)
+As a community-oriented space we’ll also do our best to include lots of neat additional writing and art we’ve received on our Community Room blog page, including youth authors (ages 12-17.)

 General Submission Guidelines